zzhangjii/learning-library/workshops/microservices/CloudNative300.md

     ![](images/300/image096.png)

-- Leave the defaults, and click on the **Merge** button in the confirmation dialog.
+- Leave the defaults, and click on the **Create a Merge Commit** button in the confirmation dialog.

     ![](images/300/image097.png)